TeamLumi/luminescent-team/docs/intro.md

 - Made by Astorious.

 ### [Randomization Guide](https://www.nexusmods.com/pokemonbdsp/articles/3)
 - This guide has all the information necessary to randomize Luminescent Platinum!
 Please follow it step by step to ensure proper implementation.
-Further questions can be asked in our discord.
+Further questions can be asked in our discord, or as comments to the article.
 - Made by DJ.